Samuil Lehtțir: Early life

 Lehtțir belonged to the Bessarabian Jewish community.
 He was born on October 25, 1901, at Otaci, in the Russian Empire's Bessarabia Governorate (Soroksky Uyezd).
 His father was known in Yiddish as "Ruvin-Chaim", a variant of the Hebrew "Reuben-Chaim"; the surname "Lehtțir" is of likely German origin, from lecht ("light") and zier ("ornament").
 The poet's mother, Dina Aizikovna Akerman, was originally from Briceni.
 Lehtțir's native region proclaimed itself the Moldavian Democratic Republic in late 1917, shortly after the October Revolution in Russia; this polity was included in Romania by the end of 1918.
-The seventeen-year-old was an opponent of the union, and, as literary historian Iurie Colesnic indicates, actively fought against the Romanian military intervention.
+The seventeen-year-old was an opponent of the union, and, as literary historians Nichita Smochină and Iurie Colesnic both indicate, actively fought against the Romanian military intervention.

 After fleeing Greater Romania, Lehtțir completed his secondary education at Mohyliv-Podilskyi, in what was already Soviet Ukraine.
 Shortly after, he was found to have returned to Romania, and to have enrolled at Cernăuți University.
-His presence in the country was followed by the Siguranța police force, which had the young man listed as a sympathizer of the Soviet Union; in 1926, Lehtțir illegally crossed the Dniester into the newly formed MASSR, moving for a second and final time into Soviet territory.
+His presence in the country was followed by the Siguranța police force, which had the young man listed as a sympathizer of the Soviet Union; Smochină reports that Lehtțir, who never graduated, was sentenced to a five-year jail term "for communist propaganda", but also that he evaded capture.
+In 1926, he illegally crossed the Dniester into the newly formed MASSR, moving for a second and final time into Soviet territory.
 The republican government welcomed him, assigning him to the Moldavian Scientific Center (formed as a local branch of the Soviet Academy), and employing him as a branch director of the State Publishing House in Tiraspol.
 He married a Soviet Jewish woman, Yevgenia Solomonovna Khosh.
 In 1927, they had a son, Myud.